SyedFarman/Chicago_Traffic_Crashes/README.md

 ## Purpose

-The Chicago Traffic Crashes project involves analyzing electronic crash reports from the Chicago Police Department to identify patterns and factors contributing to traffic crashes in Chicago.
-The dataset covers some police districts in 2015, but citywide data is available from September 2017.
-The goal is to provide insights to improve road safety in the city, but the dataset only includes reportable crashes that involve property damage of $1,500 or more, bodily injury, and at least one moving vehicle (except bike dooring).
+The project involves analyzing crash data from the Chicago Police Department's electronic reporting system to identify patterns and factors contributing to road accidents in the city.
+The dataset covers reportable crashes on city streets and includes information such as street conditions, weather, and speed limits.
+The goal is to provide insights to improve road safety in Chicago.